Representing an element in F_q[t] as the sum of two irreducibles: Proof of Theorem

+with some $f_1$ to be chosen.
+In view of $F=f_1+(-f_1+F)$, this would be enough to represent $F(t)$ as the sum of two irreducibles if $q$ is large enough.

-Key to the existence of such an $f_1$ is the observation that theorem~\ref{maintool} demands genericity conditions of the polynomials $f_i$.
-Indivisibility by $p$ is assumed to ensure separability of the Gauss maps of the $C_i$, which is a genericity condition as well.
+Key to proving the existence of such an $f_1$ is the observation that theorem~\ref{maintool} demands genericity conditions on the polynomials $f_i$.
+The condition involving indivisibility by $p$ is assumed to ensure separability of the Gauss maps of the $C_i$, which is a genericity condition as well.
+For each one of these conditions we shall show that there exists a nonempty Zariski open subset of $H_{\Falg}$ whose points $(c)$ satisfy it.

-In the proof of theorem~\ref{maintool}, the intersection of the line $x=at+b$ and a curve $C_i$ is interpreted as the fibre of a projection $C_i\rightarrow \P^1$ from a point $M$ in $\P^2$.
-For the purpose of that proof, it turns out that $M$ can be chosen freely in a Zariski open subscheme of $\P^2$.
-However, our condition $a=1$ is equivalent to choosing $M$ as the point at infinity with $x=1$ and $t=1$.
+In the proof of theorem~\ref{maintool}, the intersection of the line $x=at+b$ and a curve $C_i$ is viewed as the fibre of a projection $C_i\rightarrow \P^1$ from a point $M$ in $\P^2$.
+For the purpose of that proof, it turns out that $M$ can be chosen freely in a nonempty Zariski open subset of $\P^2$.
+In order to ensure that the resulting irreducible polynomials are monic, we need to fix the value of $a$ in advance.
+The condition $a=1$ is equivalent to choosing $M$ as the point at infinity with $x=1$ and $t=1$.
 This choice of $M$ imposes some further necessary conditions on the two polynomials $f_i$.

+More precisely, from the number of points $(c)$ in $H_{\Fq}$ parameterizing the polynomials $f_{1(c)}$ and $f_{2(c)}$, we shall deduct an upper bound for the number of $\Fq-$rational points in $H\setminus A_j$ for $j=1,2,3,4$.
+The lower bound on $q$ stated in the theorem will then imply that the remaining set of points $(c)$, and therefore the set of usable polynomials $f_{1(c)}$ and $f_{2(c)}$, is nonempty.
+Furthermore, we shall show that the lower bound on $q$ is also large enough for the \v{C}ebotarev Density Theorem in the form of theorem $3.5$ in~\cite{b-w} to be applicable to the field extensions defined by the resulting $f_{1(c)}$ and $f_{2(c)}$.